starplayer632/ruhrv7sion-client-server/README.md

 2. Enter the following code: ``` npm run dev ```

 ## .env file
-1. create .env file in folder named "server"
+1. Create .env file in folder named "server"
-2. ask the onwer for the data to insert here
+2. For the backend to work at all, the fields must be filled in.
+Please contact Nils Pautzke in SLACK.
 Sampledata:
 ```
     PORT=XXX